-The following instructions will guide you though the installation of FortiClient on a Mac OS X computer.
-For more information, see the FortiClient (Mac OS X) Release Notes.
+The following instructions will guide you though the installation of FortiClient on a macOS computer.
+For more information, see the FortiClient (macOS) Release Notes.

-To install FortiClient (Mac OS X):
+To install FortiClient (macOS):

 - 1. Double-click the FortiClient .dmg installer file.
-The FortiClient for Mac OS X dialog box displays. - 2.
-Double-click Install.
-The Welcome to the FortiClient Installer dialog box displays. - 3.
-(Optional) Click the lock icon in the upper-right corner to view certificate details and click OK to close the dialog box.
+The FortiClient for macOS dialog box displays. - Double-click Install.
+The Welcome to the FortiClient Installer dialog box displays. - (Optional) Click the lock icon in the upper-right corner to view certificate details and click OK to close the dialog box.